Kalyani2712/Sql-DataAnalysis/README.md

 ## 📌 How to Use

 1. Clone this repository.
-2. Open `retail_analysis.sqlite` or create a new database in DB Browser.
+2. Open `retail_analysis.db` or create a new database in DB Browser.
 3. Import `online_retail_cleaned.csv` if starting fresh.
 4. Open and execute `task3_queries.sql` to run all analysis queries.
 5. Review the results and optionally take screenshots for documentation.